Cake wars are on fire: claims of plagiarism unfold on Twitter. It is a cake boss of the inauguration kind.

 I can certainly say that I was not, am not, involved in any form of marketing, messaging or creative for said company.

 If you are an online personality or enthusiast who's ideas began long before working for the company.
-Still, you have to ensure that you remove your opinions from associating with the company you work for ... now or in the past.
+Still, you have to ensure that you remove your opinions from associating with any company you work for ... now or in the past.
 What about while various policing by companies to ensure you are not slandering the company, disclosing confidential information, or saying anything negative, they have you on their watch list that you cannot prove, as it is undercover cloaked in disguise.

 Intellectual capital ownership really belongs to you or the company you work for?